Shang Dynasty 1650 - 1027 BCE

 coasts of S.E.
 Asia, India, and East Africa during the

-spread of Chinese culture to the west began.
+their culture to the west.
 However, after Zheng He’s death in 1433, the Ming Emperor

 ordered all voyages stopped and trade with the outside